 Most insurers have a list of pre-existing medical conditions that are automatically covered for free like asthma, cataracts, some types of diabetes, hypertension which do not require an assessment or declaration form to be submitted.
 If you have a pre-existing medical condition not listed, you may be able to get cover for an additional fee.
 Depending upon the seriousness and recency of the condition, your application may require further assessment.
 See more about pre-existing conditions and medical assessments here.

 Most insurers cover Type I and Type II diabetes if you were diagnosed more than 12 months ago - age restrictions often apply.
 Luckily for you - our diabetes guide details who-covers-what.

 Most insurers cover some form of hypertention automatically, but conditions to do with your last reading and age limit might apply.
-Our handy table helps you compare who cover hypertention.
+Our handy table helps you compare which insurers cover hypertension.

 Not all travel insurance policies cover your golf clubs as standard, or luggage limits may apply.
 Make sure you do your research to ensure you are covered for clubs that are damaged in transit whilst in the hold, or for damage to clubs whilst in use- as this is often an exclusion.
 See more information about who offers golf cover here.

 Got a quote and read the Product Disclosure Statement, but still not sure which seniors travel insurance policy to choose?
 Our travel insurance reviews are here to help!
 Thousands of Australian customers have given us their thoughts on their travel insurer to help you compare the customer service and claims process.